• Skip to main content

 Visit the place where “Papa” ran experiments on Eleven and other children and where Bob met his fate.
 Both the interior and exterior were used in the first few seasons of Stranger Things.

-The modern-looking building was originally the Georgia Mental Health Institute that operated from 1965 to 1997.
-It’s on the grounds of the Briarcliff Estate where Asa Candler Jr. lived.
+The modern-looking building was originally the Georgia Mental Health Institute, which operated from 1965 to 1997.
+It’s on the grounds of the Briarcliff Estate, where Asa Candler Jr. lived.

 There’s a gate into the parking lot where you can see the outside, but don’t try to go into the building.
 It has posted no trespassing signs.